decretist/Dissertation/Chapter3/chapter3.md

-pioneered by Augustine and his household in which monastic labor enabled the creation of original texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one, and predominated in the Latin West until the thirteenth century.[^57]
+pioneered by Augustine and his household in which monastic labor enabled the creation of original texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one and predominated in the Latin West until the thirteenth century.[^57]

 Given the material and social technologies for authorship available